Macroeconomic model: DSGE versus CGE models

-A closely related methodology that pre-dates DSGE modeling is computable general equilibrium (CGE) modeling.
+A methodology that pre-dates DSGE modeling is computable general equilibrium (CGE) modeling.
 Like DSGE models, CGE models are often microfounded on assumptions about preferences, technology, and budget constraints.
 However, CGE models focus mostly on long-run relationships, making them most suited to studying the long-run impact of permanent policies like the tax system or the openness of the economy to international trade.
 DSGE models instead emphasize the dynamics of the economy over time (often at a quarterly frequency), making them suited for studying business cycles and the cyclical effects of monetary and fiscal policy.

 Agent-based computational macroeconomic models

-Another modeling methodology that has developed at the same time as DSGE models is Agent-based computational economics (ACE), which is a variety of Agent-based modeling.
+Another modeling methodology is Agent-based computational economics (ACE), which is a variety of Agent-based modeling.
 Like the DSGE methodology, ACE seeks to break down aggregate macroeconomic relationships into microeconomic decisions of individual agents.
 ACE models also begin by defining the set of agents that make up the economy, and specify the types of interactions individual agents can have with each other or with the market as a whole.
 Instead of defining the preferences of those agents, ACE models often jump directly to specifying their strategies.
 Or sometimes, preferences are specified, together with an initial strategy and a learning rule whereby the strategy is adjusted according to its past success.
 Given these strategies, the interaction of large numbers of individual agents (who may be very heterogeneous) can be simulated on a computer, and then the aggregate, macroeconomic relationships that arise from those individual actions can be studied.